-  From humble beginnings of producing cushions at the kitchen table, Bluebellgray now offers a full range of homewares at bluebellgray.com or in their Glasgow store.
-With bold and abstract designs, all products have a unique style.
+From humble beginnings of producing cushions at the kitchen table, Bluebellgray now offers a full range of homewares from their Hyndland store.
+Check out bluebellgray.com to see their bold and abstract designs.

-Producing candles in the city for over 120 years, Shearer Candles have a range of scent collections available at shearer-candles.com and in their Glasgow stores.
+Producing candles in the city for over 120 years, Shearer Candles have a range of scent collections available at shearer-candles.com and in their Govan store.

 William Chambers Millinery

-William Chambers is one of the UK’s top milliners, creating handmade hats and headpieces available at the Glasgow store and department stores including Harrods in London.
-Visit the William Chambers Millinery website to find out more.
+William Chambers is one of the UK’s top milliners, creating handmade hats and headpieces.
+Browse at their Glasgow store in the Merchant City or visit the William Chambers Millinery website to find out more.

 Orzel is a men’s clothing store in the west end of Glasgow.
 They stock brands that have a passion for the items they produce and are committed to reducing their environmental impact.
-Shop online at orzel.store.
+View their collection online at orzel.store.